Fluent Bit: Official Manual

 PS> <installer exe> /S /D=C:\fluent-bit

-The uninstaller automatically provided also supports a silent un-install using the same /S flag.
-This may be useful for provisioning with automation like Ansible, Puppet, etc.
+The uninstaller also supports a silent uninstall using the same /S flag.
+This can be used for provisioning with automation like Ansible, Puppet, and so on.

-Windows services are equivalent to "daemons" in UNIX (i.e. long-running background processes).
-Since v1.5.0, Fluent Bit has the native support for Windows Service.
+Windows services are equivalent to daemons in UNIX (long-running background processes).
+For v1.5.0 and later, Fluent Bit has native support for Windows services.

 C:\fluent-bit\